sstadick/perbase/README.md

     -z, --zero-base    Output positions as 0-based instead of 1-based

 OPTIONS:
-    -b, --bed-file <bed-file>                A BED file containing regions of interest.
+    -B, --bcf-file <bcf-file>                A BCF/VCF file containing positions of interest.
+If specified, only bases from the given positions will be reported on -b, --bed-file <bed-file>                A BED file containing regions of interest.
 If specified, only bases from the given regions will be reported on -c, --chunksize <chunksize>              The ideal number of basepairs each worker receives.
-Total bp in memory at one time is (threads - 2) * chunksize -F, --exclude-flags <exclude-flags>      SAM flags to exclude, recommended 3848 [default: 0] -f, --include-flags <include-flags>      SAM flags to include [default: 0] -q, --min-mapq <min-mapq>                Minimum MAPQ for a read to count toward depth [default: 0] -o, --output <output>                    Output path, defaults to stdout --ref-cache-size <ref-cache-size>    Number of Reference Sequences to hold in memory at one time.
+Total bp in memory at one time is (threads - 2) * chunksize -F, --exclude-flags <exclude-flags>      SAM flags to exclude, recommended 3848 [default: 0] -f, --include-flags <include-flags>      SAM flags to include [default: 0] -D, --max-depth <max-depth>              Set the max depth for a pileup.
+If a positions depth is within 1% of max- depth the `NEAR_MAX_DEPTH` output field will be set to true and that position should be viewed as suspect [default: 100000] -q, --min-mapq <min-mapq>                Minimum MAPQ for a read to count toward depth [default: 0] -o, --output <output>                    Output path, defaults to stdout --ref-cache-size <ref-cache-size>    Number of Reference Sequences to hold in memory at one time.
 Smaller will